 What is the problem?

 Guides and recommendations are snapshots in time.
 The next software update could remove parameters that were recommended, or good practices change since there are new cryptographic algorithms available.
-This means that you configure something as written in a guide, however, you don’t improve anything in reality.
+You configure something as written in a guide while not improving anything in reality.
 You think that something is more secure now, but this is wrong.

-- Legacy HTTP response headers: Many guides recommend setting the HTTP response headers “X-Frame-Options” and “X-Xss-Protection”.
-There are even some bloggers who tell you that their blog is more secure since they set these headers.
-In reality, all major browsers don’t support “X-Xss-Protection”.
-Web browsers simply ignore the header.
+- Legacy HTTP response headers: Many guides recommend setting the HTTP response headers “X-Frame-Options” and “X-Xss-Protection.”
+Some people tell you that their website is more secure since they set these headers.
+In reality, all major browsers don’t support “X-Xss-Protection.”
+Web browsers ignore the header.
 You don’t get any additional security by setting this header.
 “X-Frame-Options” can be set as a directive of the Content Security Policy (Level 2), which is supported by all modern web browsers.

-- Contradictory TLS recommendations: Some blogs still recommend TLS 1.0 to 1.2.
-Others updated their recommendation to TLS 1.2 only.
-Then, there are already blogs recommending TLS 1.2 and 1.3.
-If you look at TLS curves, some recommend “prime256v1” and “secp384r1”.
-Others tell you to use “secp521r1” or “X25519”.
+- Contradictory TLS recommendations: Some people still recommend TLS 1.0 to 1.2.
+Others updated their advice to TLS 1.2 only.
+Then, there are already people recommending TLS 1.2 and 1.3.
+If you look at TLS curves, some recommend “prime256v1” and “secp384r1.”
+Others tell you to use “secp521r1” or “X25519.”
 Looking at cipher suites, this gets even more complicated.
-If you compare these recommendations with current good practices and look at parameters that are actually supported by web browsers, you see that some recommendations are outdated or unsupported.
+If you compare these recommendations with current good practices and look at parameters supported by web browsers, you see that some suggestions are outdated or unsupported.

 How to solve it

-Be aware of parameters you configure.
+Be aware of the parameters you configure.
 Understand their meaning.
 Don’t blindly set any parameters.
-Furthermore, it is important to define your own threat model.
+Define your own threat model.